 Tuition and Fees

 Details of tuition, fees, and deposits can be found in the General Information catalog or on the university’s Student Accounts Receivable website.
 Registration fees are payable by the posted dates.
 In general, the cost of enrollment depends on the student’s residence status and the number of hours for which he/she registers.
-Applicants should contact the university’s Residency Office with questions concerning residency.
+Applicants should contact the university’s Admissions Center with questions concerning Texas residency.

 Additional required and supplemental fees are charged for various university services and for some specific courses, including some graduate social work courses.
 The schedule of fees is given in the General Information catalog and in the Course Schedule.
 Tuition and fees are subject to change.